sbarex/SourceCodeSyntaxHighlight/README.md

 Inside it uses [Highlight](http://www.andre-simon.de/doku/highlight/en/highlight.php) to render source code with syntax highlighting.

 > **`Syntax Highlight` is distributed in the hope that it will be useful but WITHOUT ANY WARRANTY.**

+If you like this application and find it useful, [buy me a coffee](https://www.buymeacoffee.com/sbarex)!

   - [Installation](#installation)
     - [Download precompiled release](#download-precompiled-release)